error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/PHYSICS_FOUNDATIONS.md

 Understanding the **physical ideas** behind the Segmented Spacetime theory **without complex mathematics**.

 **After reading you will understand:**
-- What segmented spacetime means
+- What Segmented Spacetime means
-- Why the golden ratio φ is central
+- Why the Golden Ratio φ is central
 - How mass structures spacetime
 - Why the model avoids singularities
-- Where SSZ agrees with General Relativity (GR)
+- Where SSZ agrees with General Relativity (GR) (GR) (GR)

 ---